Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 You can have night vision with compatible red dot scopes.
 When set on this mode, the dot is TOO FAINT to be seen with a naked eye.

 Another product you can add is a magnifier to your red dot sight.
-It is perfect when you’re shooting small targets over large target distances.
+I find them perfect when shooting small targets over large target distances.

 Price